Tinatfard/wes-germline-pipeline/README.md

 # wes-germline-pipeline
-This repository contains a small Snakemake workflow for germline variant calling from whole exome sequencing (WES) data.
+This repository contains a small Snakemake workflow for germline variant calling from whole-exome sequencing (WES) data.
-The goal is to provide a clear and modular example of a basic variant calling pipeline using commonly used tools.
+I use it as a simple, modular example of a WES pipeline built around common tools (BWA, Samtools, GATK, FastQC).

-The workflow includes:

-Quality control (FastQC)

-Alignment with BWA-MEM

-Sorting and indexing

-Variant calling with GATK HaplotypeCaller (gVCF mode)

-The pipeline is designed to be easy to understand and extend.
+## Status

+This is an initial version focused on single-sample WES data.
+Planned next steps: add duplicate marking, BQSR, and basic annotation.